top of page

 Recommended Size: 24”x24”x48” vertical screen cage (larger is always better)

-Ventilation: Screen cages are ideal for airflow and temperature regulation
+Ventilation: Screen enclosures are ideal for airflow and temperature regulation, but hybrid c

 Climbing Space: Branches, vines, and hardy live plants (e.g., ficus, hibiscus, pothos)